GetBinbag/getbinbag.github.io/README.md

 <a name="important"></a>
 ## IMPORTANT:

 1. We use a map from Mapbox, which has **50,000 free hits** per year and then becomes paid.
-  - ping me when you notice something strange, maybe you have reached the 50,000 hits
+ - when you notice something strange:
+   * check if you have reached the limit - link is given above when we speak about Mapbox
+   * else: ping me

+2. The way the coordinates are extracted is the following:
+- we construct an address with the values of fields *industrial*, *locality*, *city* and *country*
+- if no coordinates are found with this address, we make it broader by using only *locality*, *city* and *country*
+- if again no address is found, we fall back just to *city* and *country*
+  * every time this happens, the Python program will print a message in the terminal telling you which lines of the csv file have coordinates pointing only to the city + country.
+We will try to work this out and make the full address be recognized for the sake of accuracy.